James W. Dye Jr.

 - Other Apps

 After Jimmy was buried, the Dyes needed to escape the ghosts of local memories tied to their son.
-They decided to leave Mount Ephraim and move to the Miami, Florida area in 1950 to live out the rest of their days.
+They decided to leave Mount Ephraim once Ronnie graduated from Audubon High School in 1950 and move down to the Miami, Florida area to live out the rest of their days.
 While they were told that Jimmy died by execution at the hands of the Japanese, his parents would never learn the truly horrific details about their son’s death.
 Kathryn passed away in December 1988 due to complications from Alzheimer’s Disease and James Sr. passed in January 1990.
 It wasn’t until 55 years after Jimmy was killed, that transcripts from the war crime trials against Japan became declassified.
 Ronnie and his family would however, discover the true atrocities that took place on Chichi Jima.

 |Display at AHS|